8shashank/dropbox_clone/README.md

 about that folder.
 If the folder starts with "file://", then the client uses local file operations to read/sync the directory.

+This application requires that the Node module Moment be installed in the folder containing index.js.

 ## Installation

 To install the application globally on your machine, run the following as an administrator from